 - list of nursing schools closed by ched

-- list of 83 nursing schools closed by ched
+- list of nursing schools accredited by ched